seanmacdonald/testRepo/README.md

 ## testRepo

-#Repo for testing git hooks
+# Repo for testing git hooks

+The repo has been updated.